This article was last updated Aug. 22, 2022.

 This is the best option if your child has any pre-existing conditions or they plan to manage all non-emergent medical care and appointments during school breaks back home.If they’re already insured on your plan, they can stay on it until they turn 26.
 For students moving out-of-state and currently covered by an HMO plan, they may need to get a guest membership.
 For Wellmark Blue Cross and Blue Shield members, you can start this process by calling Customer Service at the number on your ID card.

-If your teen is insured under your individual plan, you don’t have to wait until open enrollment to do this, since moving outside the existing plan's coverage area will trigger a 60-day special enrollment period.
+If your teen is insured under your individual plan, you don’t have to wait until open enrollment to do this, since moving outside the existing plan's coverage area will prompt a 60-day special enrollment period.
 Keep in mind that the window doesn’t start until they have officially moved, and you’ll need to provide proof of residence once they’re on campus.

 If your teen's college does offer their own health plan, you may need to sign a waiver every year stating they have other insurance to avoid unnecessary charges on the tuition bill.